mmayo888/ImageFilter/README.md

 You need to put all your images in the *same directory*.

-For example, if you download the file [butterfly_vs_owl.zip](https://github.com/mmayo888/ImageFilter/raw/master/butterfly_vs_owl.zip), you will find one directory containing 100 images.
-50 of those images depict monarch butterflies; 50 are images of owls.
+For example, if you look into the imageFilter’s data directory, there is a directory called butterfly_vs_owl with one hundred images.
+Fifty of those images depict monarch butterflies; Fifity are images of owls.

 ###3.
 Create an ARFF file containing the image labels